emissary-ingress/emissary/reference/tls/cleartext-redirection.md

 ## Protocol-based Redirection

-Ambassador Edge Stack can perform HTTP -> HTTPS redirection based off the protocol of the incoming request.
+Ambassador Edge Stack can perform HTTP -> HTTPS redirection based on the protocol of the incoming request.
 This is done by checking the `x-forwarded-proto` header that can be set by an L7 load balancer or proxy sitting in front of Ambassador Edge Stack.

 While port-based redirection is preferred for most use cases, using the `x-forwarded-proto` header to redirect to HTTPS is useful when the front load balancer or proxy is terminating TLS.